- This vulnerability affects: All current versions of Internet Explorer

-- How an attacker exploits them: Typically, by enticing one of your users to visit a web page with malicious content
+- How an attacker exploits it: By enticing one of your users to visit a web page containing malicious content

-- Impact: In the worst case, an attacker can execute code on your user’s computer, often gaining complete control of it
+- Impact: Various, in the worst case an attacker can execute code on your user’s computer, potentially gaining complete control of it

-- What to do: Install Microsoft’s IE updates immediately, or let Windows Automatic Update do it for you
+- What to do: Deploy the appropriate Internet Explorer patches immediately, or let Windows Automatic Update do it for you

-As part of today’s Patch Day, Microsoft released two security bulletins (MS13-037/MS13-038) describing a dozen new security vulnerabilities that affect all current versions of Internet Explorer (IE).
-They rate both updates as Critical.
+In a security bulletin released today as part of Patch Day, Microsoft describes seven new vulnerabilities that affect all current versions of Internet Explorer (IE).
+Microsoft rates the aggregate severity of these new flaws as Critical.

-Though these dozen vulnerabilities differ technically, they share the same general scope and impact (with one small exception).
-If an attacker can lure one of your users to a web page containing maliciously crafted HTML, he could exploit any of these vulnerabilities to execute code on that user’s computer, inheriting that user’s privileges.
-Typically, Windows users have local administrative privileges, in which case the attacker can exploit these flaws to gain complete control of the victim’s computer.
-Keep in mind, attackers often hijack legitimate web pages and booby trap them with this sort of malicious code, in what the industry refers to as a “watering hole” attack.
+The seven vulnerabilities differ technically, but the five most serious ones share the same general scope and impact, and involve various memory corruption flaws having to do with how IE handles certain HTML objects.
+If an attacker can lure one of your users to a web page containing malicious web code, he could exploit any one of these five vulnerabilities to execute code on that user’s computer, inheriting that user’s privileges.
+Typically, Windows users have local administrative privileges.
+In that case, the attacker could exploit these flaws to gain complete control of the victim’s computer.

 You should download, test, and deploy the appropriate IE updates immediately, or let Windows Automatic Update do it for you.
-You can find links to the various IE updates in the “Affected and Non-Affected Software” section of Microsoft’s IE security bulletins:
+You can find links to the various IE updates in the “Affected and Non-Affected Software” section of Microsoft’s December IE security bulletin.

 For All WatchGuard Users: